 A park deficits and opportunities assessment in Santa Ana, California, the country's eighth-most densely populated city.

-In response to the growing threat of development in the scenic Litchfield Hills, TPL partnered with the Housatonic Valley Association (HVA) to create The Litchfield Hills Greenprint Program.
-The Greenprint utilizes the latest mapping technology to identify...
-Read more
+Responding to the growing threat of development in the scenic Litchfield Hills, TPL partnered with the Housatonic Valley Association (HVA) to create a Greenprint, which will help the communities in this area plan for the future.

-Integrating the full set of services The Trust for Public Land offers, the Maine CommunityScape Initiative is working to break down barriers that have traditionally kept neighboring towns and cities from working together to protect and enhance the state's "quality of place."
+Our Maine CommunityScape Initiative seeks to break down barriers that have traditionally kept neighboring towns and cities from working together to protect and enhance the state's "quality of place."